 Our consumer business strategically focuses on individual- and home-centric businesses, such as mobile, fixed broadband, Wi-Fi, IPTV (MOD) and OTT services.
 To create value for our customers and provide better customer experiences, we offer FTTx and ADSL services and enhance customer internet surfing experiences through our value-added services that leverage our Wi-Fi advantage as well as IPTV (MOD) and OTT (Hami Video) offerings.
 We have the largest mobile subscriber base in Taiwan with solid network performance.
-We are the largest internet service provider, or ISP, and also the largest video platform in Taiwan.
+We are the largest internet service provider, or ISP, and also own the largest video platform in Taiwan.

 Our enterprise business focuses on creating synergy and enhancing our integrated ICT services.
-It also promotes the development of emerging businesses, which focus on cloud, IDC, information security, 5G+AIoT, enterprises' digital transformation and system integration.
-We have a large customer base of high-quality enterprises, including both business-to-business and business-to-consumer customers.
+It also promotes the development of emerging businesses, which focus on IDC, cloud, cybersecurity, 5G+AIoT, big data, AI, enterprises' digital transformation and system integration.
+We have a large customer base of high-quality enterprises, including those who do both business-to-business and business-to-consumer business.
 Our enterprise business team identifies market insights to provide a variety of enterprise business-related services to satisfy our customers.
-We are the largest IDC services provider in Taiwan, with an IDC market share of more than 50% and the leading cybersecurity service company in the market.
+We are the largest IDC services provider in Taiwan, with an IDC market share of more than 70%, as well as the leading cybersecurity service provider in the market.